urvin-compliance/caracal/README.md

 *The default file name is caracal.docx.*

 ### Page Size

 Page dimensions can be set using the `page_size` method.
 The method accepts two parameters for controlling the width and height of the document.

-*Pages default to the United States standard A4, portrait dimensions (8.5in x 11in).*
+*Page size defaults to United States standard A4, portrait dimensions (8.5in x 11in).*

 ```ruby
 # options via block